 where cause is a cause value is according to 3GPP TS 24.501 [161] table 9.11.3.46.1.

-<rejected_nssai_non3gpp_length>: integer type; indicates the length in octets of the rejected NSSAI associated with non-3GPP access stored at the MT for the serving PLMN.
+<rejected_nssai_non3gpp_length>: integer type; the determination of the value is up to Terminal Adaptor (TA) implementation.

 <rejected_nssai_non3gpp>: string type in hexadecimal format.
 Dependent of the form, the string can be separated by dot(s), colon(s) and hash(es).
 This parameter indicates the list of rejected S-NSSAIs associated with non-3GPP access stored at the MT for the serving PLMN.
 The <rejected_NSSAI_non3gpp> is coded as a list of rejected S-NSSAIs separated by colon.
 For the format and the encoding of S-NSSAI, see also 3GPP TS 23.003 [7].
 This parameter shall not be subject to conventional character conversion as per +CSCS.
 The rejected S-NSSAI has one of the forms: sst#cause only slice/service type (SST) and reject cause are present sst.sd#cause SST and slice differentiator (SD) and reject cause are present